Called to Serve Through Dynamic Leadership

 - An invitation to complete the video interview will be sent once the application has been received in the Graduate Enrollment office.

-- Possess a baccalaureate degree in healthcare administration or business management from a regionally accredited college or university
+- Possess a baccalaureate degree in healthcare administration or business management from a college or university that holds institutional accreditation.

 - Have a minimum overall GPA 3.0 on a 4.0 scale or a minimum 3.2 GPA in last sixty (60) hours of undergraduate coursework.

 - An applicant who does not meet the GPA requirement must submit a GRE score taken within the last five years demonstrating a minimum earned score of: Verbal 153; Quantitative 144; Analytical 4.0.

 - Submit three letters of reference through the application system.
 At least one reference must be from a work supervisor or manager and one from a current/previous professor.

-- International applicants or American citizens who learned English as a second language must score at least 550 (paper), 213 (computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL) or 6.5 International English Language Testing System (IELTS) Score.
+- American citizens who learned English as a second language must score at least 550 (paper), 213 (Computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL).
+Must complete 24 credit hours as a full-time student in a U.S. college or university that holds institutional accreditation.
 We cannot issue an I-20 for this program at this time.

 - Submit a video interview.
 A link will be provided upon submission of the application.